AJV009/XeonAJ_AJV009/readme.md

 - **Languages Known:** English, Hindi, Marathi, Malayalam.

 # Career Objective
 ### An opportunity to utilize my skills and advance my ablities in the area of tech in general.
-I love to explore topics around AI and Security, since there is a sweetspot between them for example a simple pattern recognition in security application UIs can help in classifying genuine users from no-genuine ones or predicting a bad event in advance.
+I love to explore topics around AI and Security, since there is a sweetspot between them for example a simple pattern recognition in application UIs can help in classifying genuine users from non-genuine ones or predicting a bad event in advance.

 # Experiences, Certificates and Skills